South American leaders rally behind Argentina over debt

-CARACAS, July 29 (Reuters) - Various South American leaders have rallied behind Argentine President Cristina Fernandez, who is locked in a legal battle with holdout investors that could trigger a debt default this week.
+CARACAS (Reuters) - South American leaders have rallied behind Argentine President Cristina Fernandez, who is locked in a legal battle with holdout investors that could trigger a debt default this week.

 The standoff figured prominently at the Mercosur bloc’s meeting in Caracas on Tuesday, with heads of state castigating the holdouts as speculators menacing the entire region.